 - Admission is competitive and selection is based on an evaluation of all factors.
 Apply by the March 1 priority deadline.

 - Complete a personal interview with representatives of the profession, advanced students in the program and the counseling faculty.
 An interview is required and is held in late February or early March.

 - For specific interview dates and an appointment, contact the departmental secretary.
 If attendance at an interview is totally impractical, the graduate director may designate an alternate method.

-- Typically, notice regarding admission decisions are made and sent to applicants within approximately 5 weeks after the admission deadline.
+- Typically, notice regarding admission decisions are completed and sent to applicants within approximately 5 weeks of the admission deadline.